-Repertoire: Tasks Assessment Student composed melodies Students will compose (plan and make) a four measure melody with the following criteria: 4/4 time Treble clef Key of C Minor Quarter and eighth notes, no rests Measure 1 must start on Do.
+Repertoire: Tasks Assessment Student composed melodies Students will compose (plan and make) a four measure melody with the following criteria: 4/4 time Treble Clef Key of D Major Quarter notes, no rests Measure 1 must start on Do.
 Measure 4 must end on Do.
-Four measures of stepwise motion between low Do and high Do.
-Must use Me, Le, Te, and Ti.
+Measure 1 and 4 leap between Do-Mi-Sol and Do (I chord).
+Measures 2 and 3 leap between Sol-Ti-Re (V chord).
 Composition Rubric Peer Assessment